-The 2026 International Workshop on Engineering and Cybersecurity of Critical Systems (EnCyCriS) will take place on Saturday Apr 18 in the Windsor Barra Hotel in Rio de Janeiro, Brazil.
-This marks the 7th edition of the EnCyCriS at the ICSE conference.
+The 2026 International Workshop on Engineering and Cybersecurity of Critical Systems (EnCyCriS) will take place on Saturday Apr 18 (date confirmed) in the Windsor Barra Hotel in Rio de Janeiro, Brazil.
+This marks the 7th edition of EnCyCriS at the ICSE conference.

 For industrial critical systems, although the previous premises of increasing system interconnectivity, decentralization, and introduction of new, more intelligent technologies still hold true, there is an increased societal awareness with regards to cybersecurity.
 This has led to clearer regulation, sharper requirements, and higher expectations for industry.
 At the same time, the availability of readily deployable competence, methods, tools, and solutions is lacking, which should be considered a critical societal risk.